make2explore/MediaPipe-Installation-on-RaspberryPi/README.md

 It will take time. so have a patience and wait for the command to complete.

-MediaPipe intallation will install all necessary dependencies like, OpenCV, Numpy, Matplotlib, pillow etc.
+MediaPipe installation will install all necessary dependencies like, OpenCV, Numpy, Matplotlib, pillow etc.
 <p align="center">
 <img src="/Images/m2e-mediapipe-1.png" width="600" height="450">
 </p>